-In income approach, value of a business is determined by discounting the future earnings of the business (measured in terms of income or cash flows).
+In the income approach, value of a business is determined by discounting the future earnings of the business (measured in terms of income or cash flows).

 Strength of the income approach lies in its flexibility and effectiveness.
 Since it does not rely on comparable data, lack of relevant transactions data is not a limitation in this approach.
-Future earnings/cash flows are determined keeping in view the company’s competitive position, its cost structure and taxes, etc. The discount rate used in determining the value can be worked out using different models, i.e. the capital assets pricing model and build-up approach.
+Future earnings/cash flows are determined keeping in view the company’s competitive position, its cost structure and taxes, etc. The discount rate used in determining the value can be worked out using different models, i.e. the capital asset pricing model and build-up approach.

-In asset approach, value of a business is determined by ascertaining the value of each individual asset of the business.
+In the asset approach, value of a business is determined by ascertaining the value of each individual asset of the business.
 For example, inventories can be valued at the net realizable value, accounts receivable can be value after allowing an appropriate provision for bad debts, fixed assets can be valued at their fair value less costs to sell, etc.

 In most cases value of a business is significantly higher than the sum of values of all individual assets due to goodwill.
 Hence, the asset approach to valuation is not the best approach in most cases.
 It is appropriate only in case of companies who are in liquidation.
-In case be used for businesses in going concern only where the other two approaches can’t be reliably applied.
+In case be used for businesses in going concern only where the other two approaches cannot be reliably applied.